Edb83/snake/README.md

 #### Audio

 The balance between adding a touch of ambience and the very real posibility of irritating players is a fine one.
-There are only three sound used in the game: menu change, eat food and game over, and if the player is not won over then the game can be muted easily.
+There are only three sound used in the game: menu change, eat food and game over, and if the player is not won over then the game can easily be muted.

-- Menu change: a very subtle mechanical click gives a touch of physicality even when out of the game
+- Menu change: a subtle mechanical click gives a touch of physicality even when out of the game
-- Eat food: an ascending chirp to bring about a positive response in the player for scoring points
+- Eat food: an retro pop/burst to bring about a positive response in the player for scoring points, with a suggestion of biological origins
-- Game over: a sort of robotic chatter/glitch in keeping with the futuristic theme
+- Game over: a shuddering halt/mechanical glitch in keeping with the futuristic theme

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>